Dr Ramon Pacheco Pardo

 Expertise and public engagement

-Dr Pacheco Pardo currently teaches modules on EU-Asia relations, contemporary Spanish politics, and the foreign policy of Spain.
-In 2015/16 he will teach modules on EU-Asia relations, the political economy of East Asia, and the political economy of finance.
-In the past he has taught courses on international political economy, the international relations of the Asia-Pacific, and introduction to politics, among others.
+Dr Pacheco Pardo currently teaches modules on EU-Asia relations and the political economy of finance and crises.
+In the past he has also taught courses on international political economy, the international relations of the Asia-Pacific, introduction to politics and Spanish politics, among others.

 Dr Pacheco Pardo is a Committee Member of CSCAP EU, a group of European experts on contemporary Asia-Pacific affairs drawn from academia and research institutions, together with relevant officials from the EEAS.
 The role of CSCAP EU is to provide informed expertise on the region to CSCAP, the Asia-Pacific’s premier track II forum, and for European scholars and policy practitioners to collaborate.
-In addition, Dr Pacheco Pardo is a frequent media contributor, having been interviewed by Agence France-Presse, Al Jazeera English, Asharq Al-Awsat, BBC, Cadena SER, CNN, Folha de Sao Paulo, France 24, Los Angeles Times, Radio Nacional de España, The Australian, The Times, The Times of India, Thomson Reuters, Voice of America (radio & TV), Voice of Russia (radio & TV), and Xinhua (print & TV), among others.
-He is also a regular contributor to CNN en Español and Monocle 24.
-He is happy to talk about East Asian and EU affairs.
+Dr Pacheco Pardo also is an alumnus of the Korea Foundation Korea-Europe Next Generation Policy Expert programme.
+Co-managed by Chatham House and the Korea Foundation, the programme identifies European experts with knowledge and expertise about East Asian and Korean affairs.
+It is part of a wider global network.
+Dr Pacheco Pardo has also been part of EU and UK delegations to track II dialogues with China, Japan and South Korea.
+He has also testified on EU-North Korea engagement at the European Parliament.
+In addition, Dr Pacheco Pardo is a frequent media contributor, having been interviewed by Agence France-Presse, Al Jazeera English, Asharq Al-Awsat, Associated Press, BBC, Cadena SER, CNN, Folha de Sao Paulo, France 24, Los Angeles Times, Radio Nacional de España, Sky News, The Australian, The Times, The Times of India, Thomson Reuters, Voice of America (radio & TV), Voice of Russia (radio & TV), and Xinhua (print & TV), among many others.
+He is also a regular contributor to CNN en Español and Monocle.
+He is happy to talk about East Asian, EU and global economic and political affairs.